erik-riklund/forma/packages/compiler/README.md

 ### `toFunction`

-This method compiles a template into a reusable render function:
+This method compiles a template into an executable render function:

 ```js
 const template = 'Hello {{ name }}!';